Стратегии на образователната и научната политика

 The concept of the information economy has evolved rapidly in recent decades, from basic data processing tasks to the complex, interconnected systems that characterize Industry 5.0 and have the potential to stimulate the development of Society 5.0.
 This journey highlights the transformative power of technology and data in society and economic structure, demonstrating how the role of information has expanded and deepened in a global economy increasingly driven by information and innovation.

 The evolution of the information economy in the 21st century has accelerated with the advent of Industry 4.0, characterized by the convergence of the physical and digital worlds through technologies such as AI and cyberphysical systems.
 A new paradigm shifts in the Information Economy followed where the data became a driver for real-time decision-making and new forms of value creation.
 Emerging real-life global processes in the second decade of the 21st century, such as the Covid pandemic, climate change, and others, have highlighted the need to accelerate the exchange of information and the accumulation of knowledge to address social and environmental issues centered on man and his well-being.
-Society 5.0 was born - a paradigm that complements the existing one, emphasizing the importance of data, scientific research, knowledge, and connectivity in transitioning to a exible, sustainable, and human-oriented industry while preserving and protecting the environment.
+Society 5.0 was born - a paradigm that complements the existing one, emphasizing the importance of data, scientific research, knowledge, and connectivity in transitioning to a flexible, sustainable, and human-oriented industry while preserving and protecting the environment.
 The transition to Industry 5.0 should not be considered a bias from the principles of the information economy but rather as their continuation.
 In this new phase, the value of information is further enhanced by its application in intelligent systems that enhance human creativity, decision-making, and well-being.
 This change is amplified by the growing importance of ethical considerations in the information economy.
 Issues such as data privacy, security, and the impact of technology on the environment are becoming central to discussions.
 Companies are increasingly held responsible for how they use data and technology; there is a growing demand for sustainable and responsible practices.
 A successful transition to Industry 5.0 and Society 5.0 requires collaboration between governments, businesses, and society, as well as adaptation of educational and regulatory systems to ensure a balance between innovation and societal well-being.

 Acknowledgements and Funding